elelel/ares/doc/install.md

 - C++ compiler supporting C++17.
 Currently only GCC is supported
 - CMake build system
 - Boost
-- libpqxx library to communicate with PostgreSQL
+- libpqxx library to communicate with PostgreSQL (recent enough to compile under C++17, version 5.1 is known to work)
 - libpq library to communicate with PostgreSQL (required by libpqxx)

 Current CMakeFiles are not tuned for Windows builds.
 Building on